Flower Show School Objectives

 Design instruction covers traditional floral arrangements through contemporary styles and even designs incorporating lights and motors.
 Many attendees are particularly interested in table setting designs showing coordination of floral centerpiece, linens and dishes.
 Vignettes, small segments of rooms, also give ideas on interior decorating.

-What does this class give me?
+What will this class give/teach me?

 -How to become a flower show judge